craigraphics/Frontend-core-concepts/Architecture/API Design.md

   - Versioning the API.
     - In practice there may be a need to make non-backward compatible API changes.
     - When explicitly version the APIs, we can maintain two version at the same time and deprecate one gradually.

+## RPC API
+Remote Procedure Call
+### Unique Features
+- The remote method invocation looks like calling a normal local method in terms of the developer code.
+- This is referred to as location transparency.
+- To the developer of the client application a method executed locally or remotely looks the same.
+- RPC frameworks support multiple programming languages.
+- Application written in different programming languages can to to each other using RPC.
+### Benefits
+- Convenience to the developers of the client applications
+- They can communicate with our system easily by calling methods on objects similar to calling normal, local methods.
+- The details of communication establisment or data transfer between clien to server abstracted away from the developers.